felixjung/contentful-utils/README.md

 ### Options

 contentful-utils have a bunch of global options, for example the `space`, as well as command specific options.
+All configuration flags can also be provided in a `config.json` passed on to contentful-utils using the `—config` flag.

 #### Global options